gl1tterbomb/gl1tterbomb/README.md

 - I enjoy giving fanart and some stuff to friends!

 - Roleplay!
-I do role-playing and play in characters, but rarely, but I miss them.grrr
+I do role-playing and play in characters, but rarely,.
+I miss them.grrr

 - I am an animal and an aquatic lover!
 I like tigers, lions, snakes, sea bunnies, blobfish, sharks, and others!